Here are seven inside sales tips that can immediately improve everything you are doing.

 Your prospects get sold to a lot.
 Their phone will ring all day with people like you trying to sell them something.
 Being aware of this could be used to modify how you approach them.

-Having a constant flow of salespeople trying to sell something can be annoying and actually costly from a time-wasted standpoint.
+Having a constant flow of salespeople trying to sell something can be annoying and actually costly from a time-wasting standpoint.
 This makes your prospects a little defensive and guarded against salespeople.

 2. Have a list of key questions to ask

-Many salespeople focus on what best to say to describe what they are selling and the company they work for.
+Many salespeople focus on what to say to best describe what they are selling and the company they work for.
 What is more powerful than this is focusing on what key questions to ask the prospect.
-The best salesperson is the one that asks the best questions.
+The best salesperson is the one who asks the best questions.

-It can be extremely helpful to ask probing questions to your prospect to see if they have any of the problems or interests that you help to provide or fix.
+It can be extremely helpful to ask your prospect probing questions to see if they have any of the problems or interests you help to provide or fix.
 This will not only help you to determine what prospects to pursue, but it will also help you with all of the other inside sales tips listed here, like not sounding like a salesperson for example.

 3. Don’t sell the product, sell the conversation